-For $3.99 this isn't a bad mix but seems to be in short supply at some store.
+For $3.99 this isn't a bad mix but seems to be in short supply at some stores.
 This is one of those items that I hope Trader Joe's adds to the regular rotation of items on shelves.

 Would I buy this again?
 For me, Trader Joe's Ube Mochi Pancake and Waffle Mix are a yes.
 I really like these.
 Hopefully, we will see them on shelves regularly but it seems like ube has been a summer seasonal flavor.

 Did you try it?
 Let me know what you think in the comments section!